work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 At first glance: a failure.

----

 2️⃣ THE ANALYSIS (Why it happened)

-According to Stack Exchange guidelines , questions must be:
+According to Stack Exchange guidelines, questions must be:
 "practical, answerable, and based on actual problems that you face"

-What was not allowed :
+What was not allowed:

 · ❌ Open-ended questions like "What do you think about...?"
 · ❌ Discussions disguised as questions